The NISQ Complexity of Collision Finding: Abstract

 \section{Abstract}

-We study tradeoffs between quantum and classical queries for hybrid algorithms that have black-box access to a random oracle.
-Although there are several established techniques for proving query lower bounds for both quantum and classical algorithms, there is no such widely applicable technique for hybrid algorithms and the optimal tradeoffs for many fundamental problems are still unknown --- an optimal tradeoff for the search problem was only shown recently by Rosmanis~\cite{Ros22p}, although not in the random oracle model.
-For another fundamental problem, collision finding, the optimal tradeoff was not known.
+Collision-resistant hashing, a fundamental primitive in modern cryptography, ensures that there is no efficient way to find distinct inputs that produce the same hash value.
+This property underpins the security of various cryptographic applications, making it crucial to understand its complexity.
+The complexity of this problem is well-understood in the classical setting and $\Theta(N^{1/2})$ queries are needed to find a collision.
+However, the advent of quantum computing has introduced new challenges since quantum adversaries --- equipped with the power of quantum queries --- can find collisions much more efficiently.
+Brassard, Høyer and Tapp \cite{BHT98c} and Aaronson and Shi \cite{AS04j} established that full-scale quantum adversaries require $\Theta(N^{1/3})$ queries to find a collision, prompting a need for longer hash outputs, which impacts efficiency in terms of the key lengths needed for security.

+This paper explores the implications of quantum attacks in the Noisy-Intermediate Scale Quantum (NISQ) era.
+In this work, we investigate three different models for NISQ algorithms and achieve \emph{tight bounds for all of them}: \begin{enumerate} \item A hybrid algorithm making adaptive quantum or classical queries but with a limited quantum query budget, or \item A quantum algorithm with access to a noisy oracle, subject to a dephasing or depolarizing channel, or \item A hybrid algorithm with an upper bound on its maximum quantum depth; \emph{i.e.} a classical algorithm aided by low-depth quantum circuits. \end{enumerate} In fact, our results handle all regimes between NISQ and full-scale quantum computers.
+Previously, only results for the preimage search problem were known for these models (by Sun and Zheng~\cite{SZ19p}, Rosmanis~\cite{Ros22p,Ros23p}, Chen, Cotler, Huang and Li~\cite{CCHL23j}) while nothing was known about the collision finding problem.

-In this work, we develop a framework for recording a query transcript for quantum-classical algorithms that represents the knowledge gained by the algorithm.
-The main feature of this framework is to allow us to record queries in two incompatible bases --- classical queries in the standard basis and quantum queries in the Fourier basis --- in a consistent way.
-We call the framework the \emph{hybrid compressed oracle} as it naturally interpolates between the classical way of recording queries and the \emph{compressed oracle} framework of Zhandry~\cite{Zha19c} for recording quantum queries.
-We demonstrate its applicability by giving a simpler proof of the optimal quantum-classical tradeoff for search and by showing an optimal tradeoff for collision finding.
+Along with our main results, we develop an information-theoretic framework for recording query transcripts of quantum-classical algorithms.
+The main feature of this framework is that it allows us to record queries in two incompatible bases --- classical queries in the standard basis and quantum queries in the Fourier basis --- consistently.
+We call the framework the \emph{hybrid compressed oracle} as it naturally interpolates between the classical way of recording queries and the {compressed oracle} framework of Zhandry for recording quantum queries.
+We demonstrate its applicability by giving simpler proofs of the optimal lower bounds for NISQ preimage search and by showing optimal lower bounds for NISQ collision finding.